FoamScience/foam-highlighter/README.md

 ## Installation & Usage

-As this is a Rust (mini) project, you'll have to have `cargo` installed:
+As this is a Rust (mini) project, if you have `cargo` installed:

 ```bash
 cargo install foam-highlighter
 ```

+Otherwise, use the AppImage provided in the [Releases page](https://github.com/FoamScience/foam-highlighter/releases) (only for the x86-64 architecture).

 Then, provide both the output format and the input filename to parse:
 ```bash